Guardians vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In their previous 10 games with a total, the Guardians and their opponents have combined to exceed the over/under on two occasions.
+- The Guardians have played as the favorite in five of their past 10 games and won two of those contests.

-- The Guardians' previous 10 matchups have not had a runline set by bookmakers.
+- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over three times.

 Read More About This Game